-.MALA 60103 Working Class Life in Literature and Film.
+MALA 60103 Working Class Life in Literature and Film.
 An examination of working-class life and culture traditionally ignored by the academy.
-By examining fiction, poetry, and films by and about the working-class, we will seek to understand the fluidity of working-class life and culture as well as the way social class intersects such other identities as race, gender, and sexual orientation self (person; tribe), the world (nature; cosmos), and their interrelationship(s).
+By examining fiction, poetry, and films by and about the working-class, we will seek to understand the fluidity of working-class life and culture as well as the way social class intersects such other identities as race, gender, and sexual orientation.

+MALA 60113 Myths and Legends: North American Indian Thought.
+A survey of the legends and myths and the cultural-agricultural practices of the north American Indian tribes and nations with a focus on the nature of the self (person; tribe), the world (nature; cosmos), and their interrelationship(s).
 Luther Standing Bear declares, "The Indian, by the very sense of duty, should become his own historian, giving his account of the race - fairer and fewer accounts of the wars and more of statecraft, legends, languages, oratory, and philosophical concepts."
 These concepts are discussed and comparisons with Western philosophy are made when appropriate.